March 30: ATXM Master Class: Performance Royalties, Mechanical Royalties & Publishing 101 (FREE)

 Traveling from Nashville, Jamie Dominguez will explain mechanical royalties and streaming income, helping musicians understand how to properly register songs and ensure they receive the mechanical royalties they are owed.

 Jamie works directly with songwriters and publishers across the country to ensure creators receive their U.S. mechanical streaming royalties, making her one of the leading experts on the topic.
-The session will conclude with a panel discussion moderated by ATXM Executive Director Pat Buchta, followed by an audience Q&A.
+Read full bio below.

 -